-Step into the Crazy Crab Pot in Kennewick, bring your appetite, forget about the fork, and get ready for some finger licking seafood.
-Customers like Brent Thielges say they haven’t been able to stay away since the Crazy Crab Pot opened this past November.
+Step into the Crazy Crab Place in Kennewick, bring your appetite, forget about the fork, and get ready for some finger-licking seafood.
+Customers like Brent Thielges say they haven’t been able to stay away since the restaurant opened this past November.
 “The food here is delicious.
 Cajun spices are on point.
 It’s a good environment.
 Having a great time,” said Thielges, who brought several friends for their first visit.

-With food like that on the menu how can you blame them for eating so much…or their taste buds for all the excitement?
-On the menu is a mix of amazing seafood flavor with a Latin flare created by owner Jesus Higereda and GM Sylvia Hernandez, who both knew a seafood restaurant would work perfectly in the Tri-Cities.
+With food like that on the menu, how can you blame them for eating so much…or their taste buds for all the excitement?
+On the menu is a mix of amazing seafood flavors with a Latin flare created by owner Jesus Higereda and GM Sylvia Hernandez, who both knew a seafood restaurant would work perfectly in the Tri-Cities.

 “We have everything fresh.
-We get a products from Seattle.
-It’s a company that brings all our products twice a week and we add a little flavor to it, a little Mexican twist to it so you can ask for spicy or non spicy.
+We get products from Seattle.
+It’s a company that brings all our products twice a week and we add a little flavor to it, a little Mexican twist to it so you can ask for spicy or non-spicy.
 Everything is very original as our family recipe,” says Hernandez.

-Watch The Full Show With Crazy Crab Pot, Clover Island Inn and Ice Harbor
+Watch The Full Show With Crazy Crab Place, Clover Island Inn and Ice Harbor

 For you meat lovers, don’t fret, there’s the monster called the Crazy Crab Burger.
 It’s two all-beef patties that are a third of a pound.
 They’ve got cilantro inside.
 It’s topped with bacon, salted, added with onions, lettuce, tomatoes, avocados, bacon, topped with cheese, jalapenos, and served with fries.